pkanagashanmugam/WiFi-Training/Module 3.md

 Different modulation schemes are used depending on the data rate, range, and interference conditions, with each scheme offering a tradeoff between speed and reliability.

 ### Q4.
 What is the significance of OFDM in WLAN?
 How does it improve performance?
+OFDM stands for Orthogonal Frequency Divison Multiplexing which is a crucial technology which improves performance by dividing available bandwidths into subcarriers reducing inteference and enabling efficient data transfer.
+By dividing the available frequency spectrum into subcarriers, data transfer can be made less prone to noise as inteference in one subchannel will not affect the data in another subchannel.
+This contributes to better data transfer.

 ### Q5.
 How are frequency bands divided for Wi-Fi?
 Explain different bands and their channels.